fp7mplane/protocol-ri/doc/protocol-spec.md

 - `metadata` : a JSON object mapping (non-qualified) element names to metadata values.
 - `results` : an array of element names.
 - `resultvalues` : an array of arrays of element values in row major order, where each row array contains values in the same order as the element names in the `results` section.
-- `export` : a URL for indirect export
+- `export` : a URL for indirect export.
-- `link` : a URL for message indirection
+- `link` : a URL for message indirection.
-- `token` : an arbitrary string
+- `token` : an arbitrary string.
-- `contents` : an array of objects containing messages
+- `contents` : an array of objects containing messages.

 ### Textual representations of element values